-To Shania and Lara, forever in my heart.
+To Shania, Lara, and Sephy, forever in my heart.

 It has taken me a long time to be able to think about, much less write about the day that JJ died.
 But today, I felt ready.
 I wish at the start that someone had taken my hand, and explained all this to me; why death and loss are so difficult to bear.
 I hope that my story helps you travel through this very difficult time of your life.

 Last month, on April 6th, was the 1st year anniversary of my Husky dog’s death.
 Lara (aka JJ) was a wonderful dog and I have many stories of our life together.
 Our adventures, our joys, our sorrows, our secrets, and much, much more.
 Most stories about pet loss are about the life of our beloved pets, and they end on the day of death.
 I have chosen to write this story a bit differently.
 This story starts on the day that JJ died, and is more about the reality I had to face after.

 The day JJ died was extremely traumatic for me.
 It came on suddenly.
 Her death brought me face to face with my deepest fears – loss of control, uncertainty, and the unknown.
 I had my first panic attack on that first night.
 I had never before experienced anything of such intensity.
 I couldn’t sleep at all, and couldn’t stop thinking about JJ.

 As the days progressed, my insomnia worsened, my anxiety worsened, and I started to develop other symptoms including digestive issues, nausea, fatigue, mood swings, and more.
 Each day, I felt more hopeless than the day before, and I often wanted to jump out of my skin and escape.
 This was all very scary and unexpected, more so because it seemed like nobody else had experiences like this for loss, much less the loss of a dog or pet.